 The student and clinician collaborate to work through a wide variety of difficulties, ranging from depression and anxiety to relationship concerns and academic stressors.
 A supportive and non-judgmental environment is provided to assist students with the process of developing strategies for lasting positive change.
 Students are eligible for up to 12 individual therapy sessions per academic year.
 Students who want or need more sessions or specialized care will be assisted with referrals to community providers.
 For students who are interested in virtual appointments, Counseling Services continues to provide Telebehavioral Health services via Zoom for Healthcare.

 Community Linkage / Referral

-Clinicians can assist students with connecting to community providers when the presenting need(s) cannot be affectively addressed through short-term therapy.
+Clinicians can assist students with connecting to community providers when the presenting need(s) cannot be effectively addressed through short-term therapy.
 For example, Counseling Services cannot prescribe medication, so if medication is an identified need, we will assist the student in identifying a provider who can do so.

 One-Time Triage Appointments

-Counseling Services is offers One-Time Triage appointment to Columbia students seeking mental health support toward the second half of the semester.
+Counseling Services offers One-Time Triage appointment to Columbia students seeking mental health support toward the second half of the semester.
 The goal of these appointments is not to provide ongoing therapy services but to connect you with appropriate on and off campus resources.
 You can use this appointment in one of two ways – one, to receive assistance linking with community referrals, or two, to discuss current issues on a one-time basis and walk away with tangible coping skills and resources.